dawid-dahl-umain/product-health-dynamics/README.md

 ### System State Modifies Everything

 Current Product Health affects how changes land.
-This captures the reality that healthy codebases absorb mistakes while coupled codebases amplify them.
+This captures the reality that healthy codebases catch and contain mistakes (via tests, monitoring, modularity) while coupled codebases let them cascade.

 The model computes an intermediate variable called **systemState**, which transforms Product Health into a 0-1 scale: